mohammadmansour200/lite-spleeter/README.md

 • No numpy errors

 ## How does it work?
 It processes 30-second segments sequentially.
 After processing all segments, it concatenates them.
-This approach helps keep memory usage low.
+This approach of processing chunks instead of the whole audio file helps keep memory usage low.

 ## Get started
 *Make sure you have [ffmpeg](https://www.ffmpeg.org/download.html) installed.*